-- consult Applicable codes and regulations for specific rules on installing the equipment. - LOCATE THE WINCH in an area clear of traffic and other obstacles.
+- CONSULT APPLICABLE CODES AND REGULATIONS for specific rules on installing the equipment. - LOCATE THE WINCH in an area clear of traffic and other obstacles.
 Make sure the winch is accessible for maintenance and operation. - LOCATE THE WINCH in an area with adequate temperatures.
-Check the motor and reducer manufacturer's information for ambient temperature ratings. - 1.1.4 POSITION THE WINCH to insure proper lubrication. - INSTALL THE WINCH on a horizontal surface.
+Check the motor and reducer manufacturer's information for ambient temperature ratings. - 1.1.4 POSITION THE WINCH to allow access for proper lubrication. - INSTALL THE WINCH on a horizontal surface.
 The winch is designed and assembled for horizontal base mounting.
 Special consideration must be taken if mounting vertically or upside-down.
-Please contact Thern, Inc. - 1.1.6 MAINTAIN A FLEET ANGLE between 1/2 and 1-1/2 degrees.
+Please contact Thern, Inc. - MAINTAIN A FLEET ANGLE between 1/2 and 1-1/2 degrees.
 The proper fleet angle minimizes wire rope damage by helping the wire rope wind uniformly onto the drum.
-See Figure 1. - 1.1.7 FASTEN THE WINCH securely to the foundation. - a FOR STANDARD PRODUCTS referred to in this manual, use coarse thread fasteners, grade 5 or better.
+See Figure 1. - FASTEN THE WINCH SECURELY to the foundation. - For Standard products referred to in this manual, use coarse thread fasteners, grade 5 or better.
 Be sure to check the torque required for your fastener selection before mounting winch.
-Make sure the winch is secured to a solid foundation able to support the winch and the load under all conditions with design factors based on accepted engineering practices. - b NON-STANDARD PRODUCTS that vary from the original design may have different fastening requirements.
+Make sure the winch is secured to a solid foundation able to support the winch and the load under all conditions with design factors based on accepted engineering practices. - Non-standard products that vary from the original design may have different fastening requirements.
 Contact a structural engineer or Thern, Inc. for this information.